-CCI desires funding the findings of the Child Welfare Funding model (developed pursuant to SB21-277) and to address the underfunded "242 Child Welfare Staffing" line item.
+CCI desires the state to fully fund their share of the Child Welfare Funding model (developed pursuant to SB21-277) and to address the underfunded "242 Child Welfare Staffing" line item.
 The child welfare allocation formula should be agile and responsive to community needs.
-Lastly, increased prevention funding and programming is a valuable investment to prevent unnecessary and expensive further system involvements.
+Lastly, increased state funding towards prevention programming is a valuable investment to prevent unnecessary and expensive further system involvements.